chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 ## Steps to Validate migration is successful

-1. Check the Automate UI of Automate HA, whether the data you have pushed in standalone exists or not in HA.
+1. Check the Automate UI of Automate HA.
+Check whether the data is present in Automate UI for HA.
-1. Log in to the Chef-server HA node, and run the following commands:
+1. If you are using the embedded chef server, log in to the Chef-server HA node, and run the following commands:
-    - `knife user list` will give the user list you created in standalone automate.
+    - `knife user list`: will give the user list you created in standalone automate.
     - `knife opc org list`: It will give the organization list you created in standalone automate.

 You can also [validate the migration](/automate/ha_chef_backend_to_automate_ha/#steps-to-validate-if-migration-is-successful) using one of the other ways.

-### Updating through workstation

-We can also update the chef_server_url of nodes by doing the node bootstrapping.

-Steps:

-1. Update the `chef_server_url` in the workstation
-1. Go to your workstation and open the `~/.chef/config.rb` file.
-1. Update the `chef_server_url` with the chef server LB fqdn.
-1. Now do node bootstrapping.
-It will update the chef_server_url on that node.
-Refer: [Node Bootstrapping](/automate/ha_node_bootstraping/#bootstrap-a-node)
+You can check out the steps to  connect to the new setup.

 ## Troubleshoot

-1. While running the restore command, If you are getting this error in logs: `Failed to restore synchronous operations`, follow the steps given below:
+1. While running the restore command, If you are getting this error: `Failed to restore synchronous operations`, follow the steps given below:

-    Steps:
-    1. Go to any Automate Node in HA.
+    1. Log in to any Automate Node in HA.
     1. Run the below command to get all the snapshots.

         ```bash